Krishna-Sen-Programming-World/Wave-Mouse/README.md

 - **Mouse Clicks**:
   - Specific gesture for left click.
   - Specific gesture for right click.

+- **On Screen Keyboard**:
+  - Gesture for viewing On Screen Keyboard.
+  - Gesture for closing On Screen Keyboard.

 - **Keyboard Shortcuts**:
   - Gesture for Copy (Ctrl + C).
   - Gesture for Paste (Ctrl + V).